Red-Siri/Optimized-SiriCoinPCMiner/README.md

-# Optimized Siricoin PC Miner
+# Deprecated Optimized Siricoin PC Miner, it works, just no one uses it, please use ridimuims
 Optimized Siricoin PC miner reaching 300 KH/s or more!
 ![image](https://user-images.githubusercontent.com/75716744/166147024-26be317f-a98a-423c-bd9f-00ba6581d244.png)